 France: Opportunities in Software Engineering, Sales & Marketing, and HR.
 Applications open in March for a September intake in the same year.
 The duration ranges from 12-36 months.
 Reach out with questions at FRfirstname.lastname@example.org.

 Ireland: NFQ Level 6 Software Development.
-Applications open in November each year for an August intake in the following year.
+Applications will open in spring 2022 for an August 2022 intake.
 The program has a duration of 24 months.
 Reach out with questions at IEfirstname.lastname@example.org.

-The Netherlands: A new Data Centre Technician Apprenticeship will open in summer 2021!
-This will be the practical part of a Dutch ICT MBO (middle-level applied) educational program under the SBB set of rules (the “Erkend Leerbedrijf").
-The apprentices will be based in our data centre in Eemshaven and the program will last up to 20 weeks.
+The Netherlands: The Data Centre Technician Apprenticeship will open for applications in spring 2022 for an autumn intake.
+This will be the practical part of a Dutch ICT MBO (middle-level applied) educational program under the SBB set of rules (the "Erkend Leerbedrijf").
+The apprentices will be based in our data centre in Eemshaven and the program will last up to 34 weeks, depending on the school requirements.
 Reach out with questions at NLemail@example.com.

 Switzerland: The Application Development Apprenticeship (Informatiker/in EFZ Applikationsentwicklung) is a 4-year program.
 Applications open in the summer for an August start in the following year.
 Reach out with questions at CHfirstname.lastname@example.org.

 United Kingdom: Level 3 Digital Marketing, Level 3 Infrastructure Technology, and Level 4 Software Development.
-Applications open in November of each year for an autumn intake in the following year.
+Applications will open in spring 2022 for an autumn intake.
 Duration ranges from 15 - 24 months.
 Reach out with questions at UKemail@example.com.

 United States: Opportunities in Data Analytics, Digital Marketing, Information Technology, Project Management, Software Engineering, and UX Design.
 Applications will open in spring for an August or October start.
 More information on tracks and locations can be found on the U.S. Apprenticeships tab.
 Reach out with questions at USfirstname.lastname@example.org.